idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 4 File formats.md

 #### Déjà Vu TBs (.dvtdb)

 Déjà Vu uses DVTDB access database files for its native TBs and can import or export tab-delimited TXT glossary files (which can be used by CafeTran), among other formats.

+If you don't have access to a Déjà Vu installation, you can open DVTDB database files in Excel after renaming them from .dvtdb to .mdb.
+XBench can also help convert these files.

 Related links:
 [Déjà Vu - How To Export A TB To CSV Format](https://atrilsolutions.zendesk.com/hc/en-us/articles/205456621-How-to-export-a-TB-to-CSV-format)